-- Aid students through educational and supportive activities that improve academic achievement. - Discuss class material and assist with preparing for exams and finalizing papers. - Share information about learning strategies. - Foster an encouraging, inclusive, and positive learning environment.
+- Aid students through educational and supportive activities that improve academic achievement. - Discuss class material and assist with preparing for exams and finalizing papers. - Foster an encouraging, inclusive, and positive learning environment. - Partners with academic probation students to complete "Steps to Success" in their journey to academic recovery.